3a Decluttering & Downsizing

-Do you dream of living in a tidy, healthy, safe & uncluttered home?
+Do you dream of living in a tidy, uncluttered, healthy and safe home?

 There are many reasons we may have too much stuff –

-- For some it can be even more challenging, particularly as we age, as each decade we live provides the opportunity to keep more stuff, what I call “lots of life stuff” – decluttering is not the same at every age.
+As we age it can be even more challenging, as each decade we live provides the opportunity to keep more stuff, what I call “lots of life stuff” – decluttering is not the same at every age.

-The key is our “mindset” – how we think about what we own, why we are keeping stuff & whether we can let what we no longer need go.
+The key is our “mindset” and how we think about our stuff, why we keep what we do and whether we can let what we no longer need go.
 Once we understand our motivations & thinking, we can then focus on how to change these thoughts so that we can let what has no value in our lives go more easily!

-Mary of allsorters specialises in working with clients in their third age (approx 65+), who are often further along their life journey and have had longer to accumulate stuff (i.e. lots of life stuff), an inability to “tidy up” and confused about where to start.
+Mary of allsorters specialises in working with clients in their third age (65+), who are often further along their life journey and have had longer to accumulate stuff, possibly an inability to “tidy up” and confused about where to start.
 She helps clients to sort, declutter, de-own, downsize, organise & farewell items using her 3F’s – Functional, Favourites & Farewell

 - For easier & safer living